What if only one spouse is over 65 or blind?

 Standard Deduction Based on Age or Blindness

-The standard deduction for taxpayers who are 65 or older or are blind increases by $1,150 ($1,450 if Single or Head of Household), for each box checked for age or blindness.
-This amount can also be computed using the Standard Deduction Chart for People Born Before January 2, 1947 or Who Are Blind, in the Volunteer Resource Guide (Tab F).
+The standard deduction for taxpayers who are 65 or older or are blind increases for each box checked for age or blindness.
+This amount can also be computed using the Standard Deduction Chart in the Volunteer Resource Guide, Deductions tab.

 Kevin and Jane are both 60, and Jane is blind.
 They are filing as Married Filing Jointly.
 Neither can be claimed as a dependent on someone else's return.
-Their standard deduction is $12,750.
+They are entitled to the regular standard deduction for married filing jointly plus an additional amount for being blind.